Year in Computing

-- We expect you to have an average of 50% in your current modules (see above); we want to know that you are coping with the demands of university study.
+- We expect you to have an average of 50% in your current modules (see above), and a record of good attendance; we want to know that you are coping with the demands of university study.

-- You will need to give a brief description of why you are interested in the Year and what you hope to get out of it.
+- We will ask you to provide a short description of why you are interested in the Year and what you hope to get out of it.

 What will this cost me?

 In terms of cost, the Year in Computing should be viewed simply an additional year of study, making a three-year degree into a four-year degree.
 If you pay your own tuition fees, then you will have to pay for an extra year.
 For those eligible, student loans should normally be available for all four years.
 However it is your responsibility to check with the Loan Authority that they will continue to give you financial support on the new programme.